kblocksio/kblocks/examples/wing-k8s/README.md

 `<Kind>Spec`.
 For example, if your resource kind is `Bing`, then the CLI will look for a struct named `BingSpec` and create a JSON schema from it.

+The `KBLOCKS_SYSTEM_ID` environment variable includes the name of the kblocks system.

 ## Implementation

 Wing source code (`.w`) is expected under `src/`, and must include a public class named after the